“Super quick, I got lots of offers. All I had to do was choose which one! I went with Wisr because they were the cheapest. Thanks” - Angela

+For sole traders, a chattel mortgage can provide significant benefits not available under most other forms of car finance.
 As the vehicle is being used largely for business purposes, you may be able to claim some or all of the interest and depreciation costs as tax deductions as well.

 Chattel mortgages are commonly used by companies looking to purchase heavy machinery — such as transport truck and trailer combos, delivery trucks, excavation machinery, and other mining equipment.

+Vehicle finance brokers operate all across Australia, and can help you compare the best available options for chattel mortgage.
 They may often charge a small fee for their services, but you can find a broker to help you choose and apply for a chattel mortgage anywhere in Australia — Sydney, Perth, Adelaide, Brisbane, Newcastle, Melbourne, Canberra, or anywhere else in Australia you may be located.